 At first, you’ll probably have some trouble with fly casting.
 That’s to be expected because fly casting is so different than conventional casting.
 Again, you’re trying to get the line to do all the work of carrying your leader and fly out to your target on the water.
 With a conventional fishing rod, the lure provides all of that weight.

-That’s all there really is to setting up a fly rod.
+That’s all there really is to set up a fly rod.
 It’s a simple process but demands attention to detail.
 A good knot on your backing to your fly line is critical, just in case you hook into the big one and need all that backing to help land it.
 And, you’ll want to make sure your leader is connected securely as well.
-Anglers lose tons of big fish to leaders that aren’t on there tight, and you don’t want that to happen to you.
+Anglers lose tons of big fish to leaders that aren’t tied on tight, and you don’t want that to happen to you.

-There’s little, if any, reason to be intimidated by setting up a fly rod or fly fishing in general.
+There’s little, if any, a reason to be intimidated by setting up a fly rod or fly fishing in general.
 It’s a complex sport, but it’s easy enough to pick up that, so long as you stick with it, you’ll find success quickly.